OpenRefine/openrefine.org/docs/manual/cellediting.md

 For more of the theory behind clustering, see [Clustering In Depth](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth).

+### Custom clustering methods {#custom-clustering-methods}

+Custom Clustering in OpenRefine allows you to define your own rules for grouping similar data, ensuring that your data clustering is accurate and tailored to your specific needs.
+This feature is particularly useful when the built-in methods do not perfectly suit your data, allowing you to experiment with new ways to group data and unlock more meaningful insights.

+Custom clustering functions are created using scripting languages like GREL, Jython, or Clojure.
+These functions define how data should be clustered either by:
+- Keying: Assigning a group (or key) to a data value.
+- Distance: Measuring the similarity (or difference) between two data values.

+To try the feature:

+1. Go to the Clustering interface.
+2. Click the <span class="menuItems">Manage clustering functions</span> button to open the custom clustering functions dialog.
+3. Choose either the <span class="menuItems">Keying</span> or <span class="menuItems">Distance</span> tab based on the type of function you want to create.
+4. Click the <span class="menuItems">Add new function</span> button.
+5. Give your function a name.
+6. Write your expression using GREL, Jython, or Clojure.
+7. Use the <span class="menuItems">Expression preview</span> and <span class="menuItems">Clusters preview</span> tabs to see how your function works in real-time, adjusting as needed.
+8. Save your function and close the dialog.

+Your custom functions will then appear in the dropdown menu under keying or distance options.
+Select the function you added, and it will be applied to your data.

+Say you want to cluster song titles in English which sometimes differ because of included or omitted articles (such as "the" or "a").
+For instance, you could have values such as `The Peanut Vendor`, `Peanut Vendor (The)` and `Peanut Vendor`.
+OpenRefine's default fingerprinting function successfully maps `The Peanut Vendor` and `Peanut Vendor (The)` to the same value `peanut the vendor` (by removing punctuation and re-ordering words), but `Peanut Vendor` is mapped to `peanut vendor`, failing to cluster it with the other values.
+You could use a custom keying function which filters out articles from the fingerprint value: `filter(value.fingerprint().split(" "), word, (word != "the").and(word != "a").and(word != "an")).join(" ")`.
+This will map all three values to the same clustering key `peanut vendor`.

+Nearest neighbors with the Levenshtein distance counts the number of changes between two values, but does not relate this number of changes to the lengths of strings.
+For instance `Fong` and `Fang` have distance 1, but `Sinéad O'Connor` and `Sinéad M. O'Connor` have distance 3, although they are intuitively more similar.
+When clustering sets of strings with widely varying lengths, it can be useful to normalize this number of changes by the lengths of the strings.
+This can be achieved with a custom distance such as `levenshteinDistance(value1, value2) / (max(length(value1), length(value2)) + 1)`.
+With such an expression, the distance between `Fong` and `Fang` becomes 0.2, whereas `Sinéad O'Connor` and `Sinéad M. O'Connor` are at distance 0.16.

+For more details on built-in clustering functions, see [Clustering In Depth](../technical-reference/clustering-in-depth).

 ## Replace {#replace}

 OpenRefine provides a find/replace function for you to edit your data.
 Selecting <span class="menuItems">Edit cells</span> → <span class="menuItems">Replace</span> will bring up a simple window where you can input a string to search and a string to replace it with.
 You can set case-sensitivity, and set it to only select whole words, defined by a string with spaces or punctuation around it (to prevent, for example, “house” selecting the “house” part of “doghouse”).
 You can use [regular expressions](expressions#regular-expressions) in this field.
 You may wish to preview the results of this operation by testing it with a [Text filter](facets#text-filter) first.